 Analysis of Recent National Trends in Medicaid and CHIP Enrollment

-This data note looks at national and state-by-state Medicaid and CHIP preliminary enrollment data through September 2020, as states were still in the early stages of experiencing the health and economic effects of the coronavirus pandemic.
-After declines in enrollment from 2017 through 2019, preliminary data show that total enrollment grew to 77.3 million in September, an increase of 6.1 million from actual enrollment in February 2020 (8.6%), right before the pandemic and when enrollment began to steadily increase.
-(Figure 1) Changes are somewhat larger if growth is compared to preliminary data for February 2020.
-(6.7 million or 9.4%) These early data suggest that recent increases in enrollment are reversing previous trends.
-These trends likely reflect changes in the economy (as more people experience income and job loss and become eligible and enroll in Medicaid coverage) and provisions in the Families First Coronavirus Response Act (FFCRA) that require states to ensure continuous coverage to current Medicaid enrollees to access a temporary increase in the Medicaid match rate.
-Because Medicaid enrollment may lag behind increases in unemployment, data for subsequent periods will likely show continued enrollment growth.
+This data note looks at national and state-by-state Medicaid and CHIP enrollment data through January 2021, as states were still experiencing the health and economic effects of the coronavirus pandemic.
+After declines in enrollment from 2017 through 2019, preliminary data show that total enrollment grew to 80.5 million in January 2021, an increase of 9.3 million from actual enrollment in February 2020 (13.1%), right before the pandemic and when enrollment began to steadily increase (Figure 1).
+Changes are somewhat larger if growth is compared to preliminary data for February 2020 (9.9 million or 13.9%).
+Increases in enrollment reflect changes in the economy (as more people experience income and job loss and become eligible and enroll in Medicaid and CHIP coverage) and provisions in the Families First Coronavirus Response Act (FFCRA) that require states to ensure continuous coverage to current Medicaid enrollees to access a temporary increase in the Medicaid match rates.

-Recent data suggest that Medicaid enrollment is increasing amid the coronavirus pandemic.
-Actual adjusted data from February 2020 to preliminary data in September 2020 show that enrollment increased by 6.1 million or 8.6%.
-Recent increases could reflect new enrollment related to changes in the economy and job loss, as well as eligibility and enrollment requirements included in the Families First Coronavirus Response Act (FFCRA).
-Under the FFCRA, to be eligible for enhanced federal Medicaid matching funds, states must ensure continuous coverage for those enrolled as of March 18, 2020 and cannot make eligibility and enrollment more restrictive than policies in place as of January 2020.
-Over this period, all states experienced enrollment growth ranging from 4% to 18%.
-(Figure 2)
+Data show that Medicaid/CHIP enrollment is increasing amid the coronavirus pandemic as actual adjusted data from February 2020 to preliminary data in January 2021 show that enrollment increased by 9.3 million or 13.1%.
+Recent increases could reflect new enrollment related to changes in the economy and job loss, as well as eligibility and enrollment requirements included in the Families First Coronavirus Response Act (FFCRA), also known as maintenance of eligibility (MOE) requirements.
+Under the FFCRA, to be eligible for enhanced federal Medicaid matching funds, states must ensure continuous coverage for those enrolled in Medicaid as of March 18, 2020 and cannot make eligibility and enrollment more restrictive than policies in place as of January 2020.
+Over this period, all states experienced Medicaid/CHIP enrollment growth ranging from 7% to 25% (Figure 2).